15 Gold Prospecting Hotspots in Washington State

 1. Ruby Creek

 Located in Whatcom County, Ruby Creek has been a reliable source of placer gold since the 1880s.
 Access is via Forest Service Road 39, and the best spots are found near the confluence with Crater Creek.
+Bring a compact sluice box for productive runs.

 2. Cascade Creek